Click on any thumbnails to see a larger picture:

 Eragrostis curvula 'Totnes Burgundy'

 Long, delicate, arching panicles of grey flowers in summer.
 Very fine leaves, wine-red from midway in summer.
 Height 90cm.
 Sun.
-A lovely new form raised by my friends the Suttons in Devon.
+A lovely form raised by my friends the Suttons in Devon.

 Eragrostis curvula SH 10